lkesteloot/unsong/unsong.md

 “Perhaps you are right.
 I accept the slight cost to my humanity as an acceptable risk, given the possible gains.”

 “It doesn’t work that way!
 Sin isn’t a ledger that you balance.
-It’s about…about…can you [i]feel[/i] it, Jala?
+It’s about... about... can you [i]feel[/i] it, Jala?
 Goodness isn’t just numbers.
 It’s something palpable, something burning and beautiful.
 People talk about having a relationship with God, but it’s closer than that.
 More powerful.
 More immediate.
-And what you’re saying…it takes away from that thing.
+And what you’re saying... it takes away from that thing.
 It’s not in line with it.
 If you could feel it, you wouldn’t be calculating how many strategic deviations from doing the right thing you can allow yourself.”

 “Father, have you become a [i]mystic?[/i]”

-“No, I just…I feel like I’m trying to explain the nature of virtue to a rock.
-Either you can see why what you’re saying is crazy, or…call Vihaan.
+“No, I just...
+I feel like I’m trying to explain the nature of virtue to a rock.
+Either you can see why what you’re saying is crazy, or... call Vihaan.
 You listen to Vihaan.
 He can explain what I mean.”

 Uncle Vihaan’s official title was Chief of Staff, but he always called himself “the butler”.
 He managed the Comet King’s growing circle of advisors, visitors and petitioners, and organized his schedule around the constant meetings required of the fledgling government.
 When somebody finally found him, he came into the throne room disorganized, still carrying a stack of papers.

 “What is it?” he asked.
 The Comet King started to speak, but Ellis interrupted him.

 “Jala wants to have kids with half the women in the state!
-He wants to…[i]breed[/i] some kind of conquering army!
+He wants to... [i]breed[/i] some kind of conquering army!
 Tell him this isn’t how people do things!”

 Vihaan’s face fell.
 “What about marriage?”

 The Comet King thought for a second.
 “I would rather not have to worry about it.
 But if it were important to you, I could marry them all, like Solomon.”

 Vihaan’s head was bobbing back and forth in exasperation.
-“Everyone from our family…” he said.
+“Everyone from our family...” he said.
 “You come from a good family, Jala.
 Marrying good people.
 No sex before marriage.
-It wouldn’t be…proper.”
+It wouldn’t be... proper.”

 “Proper?” asked the Comet King.
 “I come to you with a plan to fight off Hell and save the world, and you tell me it isn’t [i]proper[/i]?”